Computer Science Degree Overview

 Is a degree in computer science worth it?

-Yes.
-A computer science degree is valuable for aspiring computer and information technology professionals.
+Yes — a computer science degree is valuable for aspiring computer and information technology professionals.
 Most employers require a computer-related degree, and the broadness of computer science makes this discipline particularly useful.

 Where can I learn how to get a computer science degree?